-Texas has varied a agricultural industry across the state.
-Agriculture provides jobs, food sources, trade, and port used facilities in the distribution of goods.
+varied Texas has agricultural industry across the state.
+Agriculture provides jobs, food sources, trade, and port facilities used in the distribution of goods.
 This industry experienced serious loss from the rains and winds of Hurricane Harvey.

 As of November 1, 2017, Hurricane Harvey caused more than \$200 million in crop and livestock losses, according to Texas A&M AgriLife Extension Service economists.